jancarloviray/til/docker/004-common-docker-commands.md

 - You can replace [containerID] with [containerName]
 - You only typically need 3 characters from [containerID]
 - Append --help if you want more information about the command
+- Note that Containers are not the same as Images.
+Containers are the instances.

 ## Commands